duongsulam3/cloth_project/README.md

 - Detail Product: Provides detailed information about individual clothing products.
 - Cart Screen: Users can add items to their shopping cart and proceed to checkout.
 - Favorite Screen: Allows users to save their favorite clothing items for easy access.
+- Person Screen: Users can view their information and edit it here.
+Password Change Screen: Users can change their password for more security.

 *Product Catalog: The app likely features a comprehensive catalog of clothing items, segmented by gender and age group (male, female, kids, and babies), making it convenient for users to find what they need.